 My Roots

 I live in an old house—cracked, worn, imperfect on the outside—but inside it is alive, full of character and energy.
-I chose this home as a reflection of the human heart: weathered, yet beautiful; and capable of deep feeling and love.
-Like this house, we are not defined by our trauma, our scars, our past—but we are invited to notice them, honor them, and restore ourselves.
+I chose this home as a reflection of the human heart: weathered, yet beautiful—and capable of depths of feeling and love that our surfaces don't always show.
+Like this house, we are not defined by our trauma, our scars, our past.
+We are invited to notice them, honour them, and when we're ready—restore ourselves.
 This is our own kintsugi: repair with intention, beauty in the mending.

 I have experienced profound loss—the kind that uprooted the foundation of my being.
 I lost what I once held close and intimately, and in that grief, I found myself at a threshold: keep surviving as I had, or begin tending to the parts of me that were quietly asking for care.

-My nervous system's wake-up call came through my body, in the form of physical symptoms doctors couldn't fully explain, and a fatigue and tension that brought me to capacity.
-My body was exhausted, asking me to rest, slow down, and honor what had been neglected.
-I had to learn how to start listening, feeling, and gently restoring myself.
+My wake-up call came through my body.
+Physical symptoms that couldn't be fully explained.
+A fatigue and tension that brought me to capacity.
+My body was exhausted, asking me to rest, to slow down, to honour what had been neglected for so long.
+I had to learn how to start listening.
+Feeling.
+Gently restoring myself.

-Through resourcing and processing, I began to notice the deep connection and dialogue between the mind and body.
-I have learned that they are constantly communicating, and that the heart—at times having its own language—often feels like a separate entity entirely.
-Honoring each allows energy to flow organically, teaching us how to show up fully for ourselves and contribute meaningfully to the world around us.
+Through that process, I began to notice the deep dialogue between the mind and body—how they are constantly communicating, and that the heart can feel like its own entity entirely.
+Honouring each allowed something to open.
+Energy to move organically.
+A more attuned way of showing up for myself, and for the world around me.

-My story grew out of buried grief and years of witnessing how humans carry their stories, not only in words, but in breath, posture, tension, instinct, and emotion.
-Often, the wound and the balm reside in the same place, if one allows the care.
-This space exists as a salve for those who have carried heavy experiences and are ready to unburden them with gentleness and support.
+My story grew out of buried grief and years of witnessing how we carry our stories, not only in words, but in breath, posture, tension, instinct, and emotion.
+So often, the wound and the balm reside in the same place.
+If one allows the care.
+This space exists as a salve for those who have carried heavy experiences and are ready to set them down—with gentleness, with support, at their own pace.
 Even the smallest ways of showing up for yourself are acts of courage.

 I have experienced profound loss—the kind that uprooted the foundation of my being.
 I lost what I once held close and intimately, and in that grief, I found myself at a threshold: keep surviving as I had, or begin tending to the parts of me that were quietly asking for care.

-My nervous system's wake-up call came through my body, in the form of physical symptoms doctors couldn't fully explain, and a fatigue and tension that brought me to capacity.
-My body was exhausted, asking me to rest, slow down, and honor what had been neglected.
-I had to learn how to start listening, feeling, and gently restoring myself.
+My wake-up call came through my body.
+Physical symptoms that couldn't be fully explained.
+A fatigue and tension that brought me to capacity.
+My body was exhausted, asking me to rest, to slow down, to honour what had been neglected for so long.
+I had to learn how to start listening.
+Feeling.
+Gently restoring myself.

-Through resourcing and processing, I began to notice the deep connection and dialogue between the mind and body.
-I have learned that they are constantly communicating, and that the heart—at times having its own language—often feels like a separate entity entirely.
-Honoring each allows energy to flow organically, teaching us how to show up fully for ourselves and contribute meaningfully to the world around us.
+Through that process, I began to notice the deep dialogue between the mind and body—how they are constantly communicating, and that the heart can feel like its own entity entirely.
+Honouring each allowed something to open.
+Energy to move organically.
+A more attuned way of showing up for myself, and for the world around me.

-My story grew out of buried grief and years of witnessing how humans carry their stories, not only in words, but in breath, posture, tension, instinct, and emotion.
-Often, the wound and the balm reside in the same place, if one allows the care.
-This space exists as a salve for those who have carried heavy experiences and are ready to unburden them with gentleness and support.
+My story grew out of buried grief and years of witnessing how we carry our stories, not only in words, but in breath, posture, tension, instinct, and emotion.
+So often, the wound and the balm reside in the same place.
+If one allows the care.
+This space exists as a salve for those who have carried heavy experiences and are ready to set them down—with gentleness, with support, at their own pace.
 Even the smallest ways of showing up for yourself are acts of courage.